Lab Updates:

 30th of January 2026:

-After work I took out one of the SAS drives in the server and use that as the temporary backup drive within the first Proxmox node, this failed as at the time I didn't research that SAS to SATA didn't work and doesn't just magically work, so I heard the drive platters startup when the power was turned on but straight away it would stop spinning up, I did my 5 minutes of research and then found it wasn't possible so I took the drive out and put it back in the ThinkStation D10.
+After work I took out one of the SAS drives in the ThinkStation and thought to use that as the temporary backup drive within the first Proxmox node, this failed as at the time I didn't research that SAS to SATA didn't work and doesn't just magically work, so I heard the drive platters startup when the I pressed the power button on the first node but straight away it would stop spinning up, I did my 5 minutes of research and then found it wasn't possible so I took the drive out and put it back in the ThinkStation.

 7th of February 2026:

-I decided to take a break from everything and do some more research, I decided it would be better to take some days off thinking of the setup and mentally refresh myself, I was talking to my Uncle and we were talking about his server setup at home, he was showing me how he runs his home-lab and the infrastructure behind UniFi and how awesome they are.
-I originally started doing my researching into UniFi's line of products and how everything was very simple to use and the big seller was remote management anywhere, VLAN support and dedicated IoT network.
+I decided to take a break from everything and do some more research, as it would be better to take a few days off from playing around with the setup and mentally refresh myself.
+I was talking to my mentor and we were talking about his server setup at home, he was showing me how he runs his home-lab and the infrastructure behind UniFi and how awesome they are.
+I originally started doing my researching into UniFi's line of products when I first started and he showed me how everything was very simple to use and the big seller for me was remote management anywhere in the world, VLAN support and dedicated IoT network.
 I did some research that night into Cloud Keys and the Cloud Gateway Ultra, which had the expensive cloud key built into it already.
-As luck had it my local JW Computers had the Cloud Gateway Ultra on sale and I decided to do more research.
+As luck had it my local JW Computers had the Cloud Gateway Ultra on sale and I decided to do more research into implementing the gateway within the network.

 8th of February 2026: The Network Brain Surgery: Migrating to UniFi

 Now for the fun part which was telling my friends the Minecraft server would be offline for an hour, I had to learn how to change my main Proxmox node's static IP and gateway, due to Deco and UniFi both using different subnets and IP formats I needed to change it, originally it was a 192.168.68 address which I think Decos use to ensure no conflicts occur with any routers if they are already running within the network as most routers will snatch 192.168.1.1, I then had to change the IP to be a 192.168.1 address and the subnet accordingly.
-This worked but I was wondering why didn't my IP show on my UniFi app, I finally found my first node with a completely different IP, of course this new IP I set would work but due to switching routers every single DHCP reservation I had reset, so I than changed the IP accordingly with the IP shown in the UniFi app so it was easier to track any traffic.
+This worked but I was wondering why didn't my IP show on my UniFi app, I finally found my first node with a completely different IP, of course this new IP I set would work and did work with my testing but due to switching routers every single DHCP reservation I had reset.
+So I than changed the IP on the first Proxmox node accordingly with the IP shown in the UniFi app so it was easier to track any traffic.

-I then had to create a DuckDNS and create a script on my first node to automatically update my Public IP, due to us having a Dynamic Public IP which I wasn't going to pay my ISP $15 extra per month to be a Static Public IP.
-I then port forwarded the Minecraft port and changed the CNAME record and everyone was back on the Minecraft server with the same IP as before.
+I then had to create a DDNS with DuckDNS and create a script on my first node to automatically update my Public IP, due to us having a Dynamic Public IP which I wasn't going to pay my ISP $15 extra per month to be a Static Public IP.
+I then port forwarded the Minecraft port (25565 TCP & UDP) and changed the CNAME record and everyone was back on the Minecraft server with the same custom domain IP as before.

 10th of February 2026: